markwragg/markwragg.github.io/_posts/2018-05-14-add-a-code-coverage-badge-to-your-powershell-deployment-pipeline.md

 You might also have noticed in the code above that I am using Git to commit any modified `*.md` and `*.psd1` files.
 The .md files are of course to capture the updated `readme.md`.
 I commit changed .psd1 files because my CI pipeline also publishes my module to the PowerShell Gallery and when doing so it increments the module version in the .psd1 file.
 I simply check this back in to Github so that the Git repo is consistent with what is in the gallery.

----
-If you've followed the steps above, you should now have a completely automated way to indicate code coverage results on your PowerShell projects, just like this:
+---If you've followed the steps above, you should now have a completely automated way to indicate code coverage results on your PowerShell projects, just like this:

 ![Code coverage badge example](/content/images/2018/05/Code-Coverage-Badge-Example.png)